 Evidence suggests that Dix's own experience of mental illness, as well as the work of these social reformers, helped to inspire her to make changes to mental healthcare in the U.S.

-"Perhaps her own struggles helped make her a more compassionate advocate for people who had been diagnosed as mentally unstable or insane," wrote historian Manon S. Parry in a paper published in 2006.
-"Certainly her ill health ended her teaching career and brought her into a new circle of contacts."
+"Perhaps her own struggles helped make her a more compassionate advocate for people who had been diagnosed as mentally unstable or insane," wrote historian Manon S. Parry in a

 In 1841, Dix volunteered to teach a Sunday School for female inmates at a jail in East Cambridge, MA.
 Here, she witnessed the suffering of women with mental illness.
 They were chained to beds, starved, and abused - punished as if they were criminals.